recodehive/Stackoverflow-Analysis/readme.md

 ## Finding Insights from Stack Overflow Developer Survey

 ### Objective:
-To perform Analysis on 3 years Stackoverflow dataset to gain insights.
+To perform analysis on the last 3 years of Stack Overflow data to gain insights into developer trends and behaviors.

 ### Goals:
-- Analyze the impact of higher education on the salary of the surveyed developers.
-- Investigate the impact of education/experience/responsibilities on gender inequalities.
-- Examine the impact on participation rates due to different ethnicities.
-- Determine if there is a difference between men's and women's incomes.
-- Analyze the increase in popularity of a language in the current year due to the developer’s interest in the previous year.

-Stack Overflow is a professional community for developers, conducting an annual survey.
-Analyzing the dataset professionally using modern tools can enable us to answer real-world questions effectively.
-The dataset covers 275 questions in total.

-### Project Goals:

-1. Perform Analysis on the last 3 years Stack Overflow dataset to extract insights.
-2. Analyze the impact of higher education, experience, and responsibilities on salary and gender inequalities.
+- Analyze the impact of higher education, experience, and responsibilities on salary and gender inequalities.
-3. Investigate participation rates based on ethnicity and differences in income between men and women.
+- Investigate participation rates based on ethnicity and differences in income between men and women.
-4. Explore the popularity of programming languages and predict their growth based on survey responses.
+- Explore the popularity of programming languages and predict their growth based on survey responses.
+- Examine the impact of education, experience, and responsibilities on gender inequalities.
+- Analyze the increase in popularity of a language in the current year due to developer interest in the previous year.

-### Data Source and Background
+### Data Source and Background:
 The dataset comes from the annual Stack Overflow developer survey, covering responses from developers in 180 countries.
-The data are available in CSV format, ranging from 40 to 150 MB, with responses from 1.5 Lakh survey participants.
+The data is available in CSV format, ranging from 40 to 150 MB, with responses from 1.5 Lakh survey participants.

-### Data Format
+### Data Format:
 The data is in a CSV file format with 252,199 observations and 62 variables.

-### Expected Work
+### Expected Work:

-Data wrangling tasks include handling null values and converting data for analysis.
-Techniques such as ML algorithms and data visualization will be employed.
+- Perform data wrangling tasks, including handling null values and converting data for analysis.
+- Use techniques such as machine learning algorithms and data visualization to extract insights.

 ## 👨‍💻 Contributing

 - Contributions are greatly appreciated.
-Check out our [Contribution Guidelines](https://github.com/Recode-Hive/Stackoverflow-Analysis/tree/main/Readme)
+Check out our [Contribution Guidelines](https://github.com/Recode-Hive/Stackoverflow-Analysis/tree/main/Readme).

 ## 🛡️ License